XpiritCommunityEvents/HOL/README.md

 - Exercise 4: [Enabling and using Dependabot on your repository](https://github.com/Microsoft-Bootcamp/HOL/blob/main/dependabot.md)
 - Exercise 5: [Using Code Spaces on your repository](https://github.com/Microsoft-Bootcamp/HOL/blob/main/codespaces.md)

 Running into an issue?
 Errors popping up?
-We have documented some of the known issues and how to solve them, please see [FAQ](faq.md).
+We have documented some of the issues that you can run into and ways to solve them, please see [FAQ](faq.md).

 # Contribute back!
 When you find errors or inconsistencies in the lab descriptions, or there are additions you want to contribute, then please make the change and create a pull request so we can adopt this in our next workshop.